shadergz/algobase/README.md

 # algobase

-A collection of data structure wirteen in various languages and SFW to use
+A collection of data structure written in various languages and SFW to use

 ## Linked List